Gospelmairo/Full-Stack-Todo-App/README.md

 TaskFlow demonstrates how a **modern frontend and backend** can communicate efficiently using REST APIs.
 The backend exposes a `/api/tasks/` endpoint for CRUD operations, and the frontend uses **Redux Toolkit Query** to handle data fetching and caching automatically.

-The result is a lightweight but production-style setup for **learning, interviews, or portfolio display**.
+The result is a lightweight but production style setup for **learning, interviews, or portfolio display**.

 ---